 This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I will receive a small commission from the sale.

-I received this book for free from Read it First in exchange for an honest review.
+I received this book for free from First to Read in exchange for an honest review.
 If you've read my other reviews, you'll know that if it's bad, I'll say so, regardless of how I received the book.The Smoke Thieves by Sally Green

 Published by Viking Books for Young Readers on May 1, 2018